siewla/Project/README.md

 ## Accomplishments
 * The cards are randomly generated every time.
 (To reduce confusion, i avoided using A, J, Q and K).
-* To reach out to bigger crowds for feedbacks and review, i explored how to convert click to tap on mobile.
+* To reach out to bigger crowds for feedbacks and reviews, i explored how to convert click to tap on mobile.
 * The UI is responsive to normal website and mobile potrait mode.
 * The normal alert from browser is replaced by modal.
 * Dynamic timer implemented. (different level has different time given).